vli31/CROTON/README.md

 <a id='sec0'></a>
 # CROTON
-Please follow these instructions to host CROTON on your local computer.
-Reference this link for more information about CROTON and its capabilities: [Link to Paper](https://drive.google.com/file/d/15eP01jxLilJnERmMnDkwn7kYkOKwOs-I/view?usp=sharing)
+Please follow the following instructions to host CROTON on your local computer.
+CROTON is an automated and variant-aware framework built on deep multi-task convolutional neural networks.
+CROTON predicts the following CRISPR/Cas9 editing outcome statistics: (1) 1 bp insertion frequency, (2) 1 bp deletion frequency, (3) deletion frequency, (4) 1 bp frameshift frequency, (5) 2 bp frameshift frequency, and (6) total frameshift frequency.

 ### Get the latest code
 Clone the Github Repository.
 If you have a previous version, make sure to pull the latest commits: